nkarasiak/MuseoToolBox/paper.md

 ---
-title: 'Museo ToolBox: A Python package that makes it easier to read and write raster per block and use spatial cross-validation in machine learning applications.' tags:
+title: 'Museo ToolBox: A Python package that makes it easier to read and write raster per block and use spatial cross-validation in machine learning applications for remote sensing.'

-for remote sensing'
 tags:
   - Python
   - remote sensing